radhikajunitipaly/featureVectorBuilder/README.md

 To test the project, compile and run the file named feature_merged.java

-Existing software that I have used to build the project are: Stanford CoreNLP, OpenIE, WordNet
+Open source software that I have used to build the project are: Stanford CoreNLP, OpenIE, WordNet